 General.
-Except as provided herein with respect to PILOTS pledged to secure Loan Payments, all payments by the City under the Financing Agreement are subject to annual appropriation.
+All payments by the City under the Financing Agreement are subject to annual appropriation.

 Risk of Non-Appropriation.
 The City's obligation to make Loan Payments under the Financing Agreement is subject to annual appropriation.
 Although the City has covenanted to request annually that the appropriation of the Loan Payments be included in the budget submitted to the City Council for each fiscal year, there can be no assurance that such appropriation will be made, and the City is not legally obligated to do so.